fybrik/fybrik/site/docs/samples/notebook-write.md

 }
 ```

-For more details on OPA policies please refer to [OPA documentation](https://www.openpolicyagent.org/docs/latest/policy-language/) in particulate to [the basics](https://www.openpolicyagent.org/docs/latest/policy-language/#the-basics) section which explains how a rule is evaluated.
+For more details on OPA policies please refer to [Using OPA for Data Governance](https://fybrik.io/dev/tasks/using-opa/) task.

 Copy the policy to a file named `sample-policy-write.rego` and then run: